Skill Creation

 After inputting 'Y' or 'n', all instinct arrays will be stored in the I2C EEPROM at one time, and the index addresses of all skills will also be generated and stored in the built-in EERPOM of the chip, and then upload the major functionalities sketch.
 Please refer to the relevant chapters in uploading the sketch to the mainboard for the detailed operation processes.

 When verifying the skill action, you can open the serial monitor and call through the serial port command with 'k' token.
-For example, "ksit" can be transformed into a sitting posture by Bittle.
+For example, Bittle can transform into a sitting posture by "ksit".

 By adding some extensible modules (such as a gesture sensor), it can help the robot to better perceive the environment and even make decisions.
 By accumulating these automatic behaviors and designing a decision tree, the robot's fully automatic intelligent operation is finally realized!